 Natural hair is very versatile and that’s why I love it.
-I usually wear my hair curly, but when I want a change, I do a blow out.
-I like to blow out my natural hair because it allows me to see the length and shape of my hair in a stretched state without the risk of heat damage.
-If you want to get this look, check out my process below.
-It was easy and fast, thanks to the products I used.
+I usually wear my hair curly, but when I want a change, I do a blowout.
+I like to blow out my natural hair because it allows me to see the length and shape of my hair in a stretched state without the risk of heat damage.(Note: When you add heat to your hair, there is a risk of experiencing heat damage).

-How To Blow Out Your Natural Hair without Heat Damage?
+How To Blow Out Your Natural Hair (without Heat Damage)?

-I like to start with properly cleansed hair because the result is a light and airy blow out.
+Step 1: Cleanse Your Hair: I like to start with properly cleansed hair because the result is a light and airy blow out.
 I cleanse and condition my hair with Uncle Funky’s Daughter Crystal Clean Kit.
 I like Uncle Funky’s Daughter products because these products leave my hair feeling moisturized.
 This is important to me when doing a blow out because I do not want my hair to feel dry before I apply heat.

-This is the most important step!
+Step 2: Section and Detangle Your Hair: Detangled hair speeds up the blow-drying process when using a blow dryer with a nozzle.
+(Plus, you will lose less hair when detangling prior to blow drying your hair).
 I section my hair using hair clips then I detangle each section with a wide tooth comb.
 Then I braid the section up.
 I usually create about 4-6 braids.

-I start from the back of my head, and I unravel one braid.
+Step 3: Apply Heat Protectant: I start from the back of my head, and I unravel one braid.
 Then I apply heat protectant to that section.

+Step 4: Blow Dry Your Hair: I begin to blow-dry my hair using the tension method.
+The tension method is when you use the blow dryer without the nozzle and apply the heat from the root to the end of your hair.
+While you are applying the heat, you are holding your hair taut (or stretching it downward or outward).
 After I do the tension method, I do the chase method with the blow dryer.
 I hold a wide tooth comb in one hand and the blow dryer without the nozzle in the other hand to do the chase method.
 I prefer this method versus using the blow dryer nozzle because my hair is thick, and the nozzle constantly falls off.

-Lastly you can use a flat iron on low heat to pass through your hair for a sleeker look or to add curls to your hair.
+Optional Step 5: Flat Iron Your Hair: Lastly you can use a flat iron on low heat to pass through your hair for a sleeker look or to add curls to your hair.
 You can also add curls to your blow out using flexi rods.